 Some of Briefcase’s previous projects have changed patterns of electricity consumption, encouraged people to drink more water, and reduced honking in traffic.

 Traffic, for instance, is a problem every Indian can relate to.
-So to reduce traffic congestion, Damani implemented an experimental system in Singapore and Silicon Valley.
+So to reduce traffic congestion, Damani refers to an experimental system implemented in Singapore and Silicon Valley.
 The system works to to improve commuting patterns through gaming models – offering credits to people who use off-peak hours.
 These credits can be traded in for a chance to win money.
 So rather than imposing a fine for travelling during peak hours, the system uses positive reinforcement.
 Although the same system might not be feasible in India, Damani looks towards similar ideas.
 He proposes an increase in ticket prices for public transport during peak hours, and a decrease during non peak hours.

 The experiments also help in improving city life with regards to road accidents.
 Damani explains that for road accidents, each cause has different solutions, and therefore require different approaches.
 For instance, in Chicago during 2006, the city painted white lines that would become progressively narrower on their roads.
 This gave the illusion that the driver was speeding up, and would encourage them to slow down.
 In addition to this, they put in signs that displayed an advisory speed limit.
 Both additions worked together to reduce the number of road accidents.